Recoverability of Ancestral Recombination Graph Topologies: Acknowledgements

 \section{Acknowledgements}

-We thank Paul Jenkins for useful comments.
+We thank Paul Jenkins for useful comments, and two anonymous reviewers for valuable suggestions.
 This work was supported by the EPSRC and MRC OxWaSP Centre for Doctoral Training (EPSRC grant EP/L016710/1), and by the Alan Turing Institute (EPSRC grant EP/N510129/1).

 \addappheadtotoc